microbiome/OMA/90_acknowledgments.md

 }
 </style>

+### *Chandler Ross, PhD* {-}

+Chandler Ross is a PhD researcher at Turku Data science group research team.His research interest is mainly into Eco-Evolutionary Dynamics, Statistical Modelling and Time Series.

+### *Chouaib Benchraka, Msc* {-}

+Chouaib Benchraka is a research assistant at Turku data science research group.He is interested working with Machine Learning and Data Science researches.

+### *Felix Ernst, PhD* {-}

+Felic Ernst is among the developers who participated in the development of [miaverse](https://microbiome.github.io) which is open source project developing R/Bioc methods, benchmarking data, and educational material for microbiome research based on the SummarizedExperiment class and its derivatives.

+### *Giulio Benedetti, Research Assistant* {-}

+Guilio Benedetti is a research assistant at Turku data science research group.
+His research  interest  is mostly related to  Data Science.

+### *Henrik Eckermann, PhD* {-}

+Henerik Eckermann is PhD researcher at the research group Turku data science.
+His research interest is in Human microbiome bioinformatics.

+### *Leo Lahti, Professor* {-}

+Leo Lahti is the group leader for the research team at Turku data science and professor in Data Science in University of Turku, Finland.
+His research team focuses on computational analysis and modeling of complex natural and social systems.
+Lahti obtained doctoral degree (DSc) in statistical machine learning and bioinformatics from Aalto University in Finland (2010), developing probabilistic data integration methods for high-throughput life science data.

+### *Shigdel Rajesh, PhD* {-}

+Shigdel Rajesh was a visiting scholar to Turku data science group.His research interest is mainly related to bioinformatics, microbiome data analysis.

+### *Sudarshan Shetty, PhD* {-}

+Sudarshan Shetty is one of the key developers in the [miaverse](https://microbiome.github.io) R/Bioconductor package for microbiome bioinformatics based on (Tree)SummerizedExperiment.

+### *Tuomas Borman, PhD* {-}

+Tuomas Borman is a PhD researcher and one of the key developers of [miaverse](https://microbiome.github.io).
+He participated in setting up the base ecosystem of data containers, packages, and tutorials with other team members.

+### *Yağmur Şimşek, *{-}

+Yağmur Şimşek was a research assistant at the Turku data science reseach group when she contributed to this work.

+### Acknowledgments {-}

 This work would not have been possible without the countless contributions and interactions with other researchers, developers, and users.
 We express our gratitude to the entire Bioconductor community